WebRTC: Design

 The WebRTC API includes no provisions for signaling, that is discovering peers to connect to and determine how to establish connections among them.
-Applications use Interactive Connectivity Establishment for connections and are responsible for managing sessions, possibly relying on any of Session Initiation Protocol, Extensible Messaging and Presence Protocol, Message Queuing Telemetry Transport, Matrix, or another protocol.
+Applications use Interactive Connectivity Establishment for connections and are responsible for managing sessions, possibly relying on any of Session Initiation Protocol, Extensible Messaging and Presence Protocol (XMPP), Message Queuing Telemetry Transport, Matrix, or another protocol.
 Signaling may depend on one or more servers.